-This past summer of 2016, Capital Construction Contracting Inc. was honored to perform the restoration work needed on the USS Constitution in the Charlestown Navy Yard.
-The quarter galleys of “Old Ironsides” were covered in an old lead roll roofing that was weathered and battered.
-We fabricated the custom-made quarter galley roofs right in our own metal shop and restored them to their natural copper beauty!
+In the summer of 2016, Capital Construction was honored to perform partial restoration work needed on the USS Constitution in the Charlestown Navy Yard.
+The quarter galleys of “Old Ironsides” were covered with old lead roll roofing that was weathered and battered.
+Capital fabricated the custom-made quarter galleys, restoring them to their natural copper beauty!

 Boston’s oldest remaining brick building and one-time home of John Hancock’s brother, the Ebenezer Hancock House (built circa 1767) is a National and Boston Historic Landmark.
 The restored structure—Boston’s only remaining building associated with John Hancock—is now home to a law firm.

 The Ebenezer Hancock House is located along the Freedom Trail, just past Faneuil Hall.
 The building is the only dwelling still standing in Boston that can be associated with John Hancock.